Higham, Kent: Parts of Higham

-Higham has developed as two parts, the original Saxon village of Higham to the north (now Lower Higham) and a more recent settlement to the south around the main road linking Gravesend to Rochester (Upper Higham), which grew in size and importance during the 1800s.
+Higham has developed as two parts, the original Saxon village of Higham to the north (now Lower Higham), and a more recent settlement to the south around the main road linking Gravesend to Rochester (Upper Higham), which grew in size and importance during the 1800s.

 Village facilities

 Services within the village are centred on the two parts of Higham.

-Higham (upper) is the larger and is the site of the main parish church of St John's, a post office, a GP's surgery, several pubs, convenience shops, a greengrocer, a fish and chip shop, a Chinese takeaway, a library and an Indian takeaway.
+Higham (upper) is the larger and is the site of a post office, a GP's surgery, a library and several shops and pubs.
+It is also the location of the current parish church of St John's, consecrated in 1862.

 Higham (lower) is smaller.
-It is the location of the original and now redundant St Mary's Church; originally 4 pubs (all closed) The Sun Inn, The Chequers, The Railway Tavern and the Malt Shovel; a garage and Higham railway station.
-Until recently there was a Post Office and shop serving this area of the village.
+It originally had four pubs (all closed): The Sun Inn, The Chequers, The Railway Tavern and the Malt Shovel; a garage and Higham railway station.
+Until recently, there was a Post Office and shop serving this area of the village.
+Church Street is 1/2 mi north of the station and is the location of the now redundant St Mary's Church and a small number of houses.

-The village primary school (Higham County Primary), village hall (Higham Memorial Hall), park (Higham Recreation Ground), tennis courts and the Knowle Restaurant are approximately halfway between the two parts of the village on School Lane.
-Until the 1990s the GP surgery serving the village was also based in this area.
+The village primary school (Higham County Primary), village hall (Higham Memorial Hall), park (Higham Recreation Ground) and tennis courts lie between the two parts of the village on School Lane.
+Until the 1990s, the GP surgery serving the village was also based in this area.

 Points of interest

-The Larkin Memorial

-The Larkin Memorial is a needle raised in 1835 to the memory of Charles Larkin (1775–1833), an auctioneer from Rochester who promoted the Parliamentary reforms of 1832 that gave the vote to every householder whose property rental value was more than £10.
-It is at the highest spot at Higham, but stands almost hidden from sight.
-By 1860 this unusual concrete monument was in danger of collapse, but was repaired in 1869 after local newspaper reports about its condition.
-It was renovated again in 1974.